Marquess of Bute: Cardiff Castle

 The 3rd Marquess worked with the architect William Burges in creating two Gothic revival castles in south Wales.
-The Work of William Burges at Cardiff Castle has been remodeled from the original Roman fort and the later Norman motte-and-bailey; it has since passed through the hands of many noble families until in 1766, it passed by marriage to the Bute family.
+The Work of William Burges at Cardiff Castle has been remodelled from the original Roman fort and the later Norman motte-and-bailey.
+It passed through the hands of many noble families until, in 1766, it passed by marriage to the Bute family.

-The 2nd Marquess of Bute was key in developing south Wales into one of the biggest coal exporters in its time by developing the port and Cardiff docks.
+The 2nd Marquess of Bute was key in the development of south Wales as one of the biggest coal exporters in its time by developing the port and Cardiff docks.
 Cardiff castle was inherited by his son John, the 3rd Marquess of Bute, who was extremely wealthy.
-The project begun in 1866 with the architect William Burges who transformed the castle grounds.
-Within the two towers one of which is a clock, he also designed expert interiors, with murals, stained glass, marble, gilding and elaborate wood carvings.
+The project began in 1866 with the architect William Burges who transformed the castle grounds.
+Within the two towers, one of which is a clock, he also designed expert interiors, with murals, stained glass, marble, gilding and elaborate wood carvings.
 The rooms included are the Mediterranean gardens and Italian, then also Arabian winter smoking room within the Herbert tower.

-Despite both previous Marquess' dying in their 50's, the project was completed by the 4th Marquess.
-Then after death of the 4th Marquess of Bute, the family gave away the castle and its surrounding parks to city of Cardiff.
-For a quarter of a century, the Castle was leased by the National College of Music and Drama, and since 1974 Cardiff Castle has become one of Wales’s most popular tourist destinations.
+Despite both previous Marquesses dying in their 50s, the project was completed by the 4th Marquess.
+Then, after the death of the 4th Marquess of Bute, the family gave the castle and its surrounding parks to city of Cardiff.
+For a quarter of a century, the Castle was leased by the National College of Music and Drama and, since 1974, Cardiff Castle has become one of Wales’s most popular tourist destinations.

 Castell Coch

 The Herbert family ruins were acquired by the Earls of Bute in 1760 when John, 3rd Earl of Bute, married Lady Charlotte Windsor, sharing her inheritance in south Wales.
 His grandson, The 2nd Marquess of Bute, whose wealth came from Cardiff Docks, eventually inherited the castle.
 The 2nd Marquess carried out exploration for iron ore at Castell Coch in 1827 and considered establishing an ironworks there.

 The 3rd Marquess of Bute, another John Crichton-Stuart, inherited Castell Coch and the family estates as a child in 1848.
 On his coming of age, Bute's landed estates and industrial inheritance made him one of the wealthiest men in the world.
 He had a wide range of interests including archaeology, theology, linguistics and history.
 In 1850 the antiquarian George Clark surveyed Castell Coch and published his findings, the first major scholarly work about the castle.

-Castell Coch has been used for over 700 years, the previous owner were the De Clare Family.
-The castle was rarely used and given to the British government by the 5th Marquess in 1950.
+Castell Coch has been occupied for over 700 years, the previous owner being the De Clare Family.
+The castle was rarely used and given to the British Government by the 5th Marquess in 1950.